In this post, you will learn how to calculate the running average of a data set using Excel’s Average(…) function.

 At first we shall find out the running average of these values and then will find out the 3-month running average of these values.
-Then we shall talk about the differences of these two running averages.
+Then we shall talk about the differences between these two running averages.

 Okay let’s find out the regular running average at first.

-- Select cell C2 and insert the average function, select cell B2 as the argument of the Average function, I am going to make it B2 reference as an absolute reference, so press F4 key in your keyboard, cell reference B2 turns into an absolute cell reference.
+- Select cell C2 and insert the average function, select cell B2 as the argument of the Average function, I am going to make it B2 reference as an absolute reference, so press the F4 key in your keyboard, cell reference B2 turns into an absolute cell reference.

 - Then insert range operator and again insert cell reference B2 and finally place the closing parenthesis after the formula.

 - Now I select the cell and then copy the formula for the next cell.
 The formula returns 3022.5.
 I select the cell and click on the formula bar.
 You see this formula selects cells B2 to B3.
 So the formula calculates the average of cells B2 to B3.
-I am sure you are getting idea how running average actually works.
+I am sure you are getting the idea of how the running average actually works.

 - Now I copy the formula for other cells in the column.
 I select the last cell and click on the formula bar.
 You see this formula works on all the cells in the column, from cells B2 to B13.